Bullets and Octane: 2006–2007: RCA Records

-Their second album, In the Mouth of the Young, was released in April 2006 on the band's first Major Record label, Sony BMG/RCA Records.

-The band also released a cover of Billy Idol's "Rebel Yell" for a local So-Cal Sampler, which also featured as a hidden track at the end of their self-titled EP, and an unreleased original B-Side "Mannequin", which is from the "One Night Stand Rock'n'Roll Band" days, was leaked onto the Internet shortly after.
+Their second album, In the Mouth of the Young, was released in April 2006 as the band's major label debut on Sony BMG/RCA Records.
+The band also released a cover of Billy Idol's "Rebel Yell" for a local So-Cal Sampler, which also featured as a hidden track at the end of their self-titled EP, and an unreleased original B-side "Mannequin", was leaked onto the Internet shortly after.
 The band toured with the Family Values Tour 2006, along with such bands as Dir En Grey, Korn, Flyleaf, Stone Sour and Deftones.
 While this marked the first time opening up to such a large audience, they were previously support to Avenged Sevenfold on their City Of Evil Tour.

 Bullets and Octane gained a steady growing fan base, most notably in California, and also a large portion in Europe due to touring and distribution.